 The City continues to balance legal obligations, compassionate enforcement and humanitarian efforts.
 There are several warming options available for people during the day.
 We also continue to work with many other agencies to try and secure additional indoor overnight spaces where people can shelter and get warm in these conditions.
 When we have news about additional places where people can go, outreach staff will ensure that the people sheltering outside know where to go.
 When there are enough shelter beds or housing to accommodate those in need, overnight sheltering in public spaces will no longer be legally required or allowed by the City.

 Maintaining quality of life and safety for all Kelowna residents is the highest priority.
 We are implementing planning and actions to reduce the impact on surrounding neighbourhoods.

-- Two security personnel will be monitoring the sites and the immediate areas from 6 p.m. - 11 a.m.
+- Security personnel will be monitoring the sites and the immediate areas 24/7.

-- The RCMP and City Bylaw will be increasing patrols in the neighbourhoods.
+- The RCMP and City Bylaw will have an increased presence in the neighbourhoods.